htr-volker/transcript-app-function/README.md

 Then, check the "transcripts" container.
 You should see a text file in the format: `YOUR_VIDEO_FILE.mp4_transcript.txt`.
 If you download it are navigate to the 'Edit' tab after clicking on the blob, you should see a transcript of the video's audio.

-## Limitations
+## Limitations/Issues/Improvements

 - The function will trigger when any blob is added, not just video files.
+The function is not designed to handle any non-movie files.
+- Research into using the `moviepy` library to handle movie files implied that there's an upper limit to the length of video files that it can open.
+I've yet to test the function on any video longer than about 10 seconds.
+- Unsure what the storage capacity is for the Function's temporary storage, which may pose an issue for processing longer videos.
+- There is currently no form of testing being performed on this function – I'm unsure what kind of tests I can perform on this type of function, though!

 ## Acknowledgements